Danger & Eggs

 Danger & Eggs is an American animated series created by Mike Owens and Shadi Petosky that premiered on Amazon Video on June 30, 2017.
 The show focuses on the adventures of a cyan-haired teenaged girl and her giant anthropomorphic egg friend.

 Plot

 D.D.
-Danger, an imaginative thrill seeker, and her best friend, a lawful good, safety-first anthropomorphic egg named Phillip, experience a series of enjoyably chaotic adventures as they "do stuff".
+Danger, an imaginative thrill seeker, and her best friend, a lawful good, safety-first anthropomorphic egg named Phillip, experience a series of chaotic adventures as they "do stuff".